-Many folks gain benefits, but the claims appear to outstrip the evidence
+Many folks gain benefits, but some of the claims appear to outstrip the evidence

 People are prone to following fads, and social media fuels that proclivity.